ly-web/appweb7/samples/simple-action/README.md

 Simple Action Sample
 ===

-This sample shows how to create actions. i.e. Simple bindings from URIs to C functions
+This sample shows how to create actions. i.e. Simple bindings from URIs to C functions.
+The sample contains a main program which initializes the server and registers the required actions.

 Requirements
 ---